 The Breast Self Exam (BSE) is an important part of taking care of your body in the fight against breast cancer.

-If you’re reading this before your BA I’d advise you to get to know your girls.
+If you’re reading this before your breast augmentation I’d advise you to get to know your girls now.

 To get the best from a breast self exam you need to know what’s normal for you.

 When you know what's normal for you, you will know what's not normal for you and you can seek the advice and support of a medical professional at the earliest opportunity.

 Breast Self Exam after a breast augmentation